 Values are not the same as goals.
 Values are our guide to who we want to be, they are the things that are truly important to us once we strip it all back.
 Values are an ongoing process by which we wish to live by and it’s only when we are living in honour of our values that we feel satisfaction deep inside.
-For example, if you want to be a compassionate, caring and supportive person, that is a value – an ongoing process.
-Therefore, if you stop being compassionate, caring and supportive; you are no longer living by that value.
+For example, if you want to be a compassionate, caring, and supportive person, that is a value – an ongoing process.
+Therefore, if you stop being compassionate, caring, and supportive; you are no longer living by that value.

 In contrast, Goals can be achieved or ‘crossed off’.
 If you want a better job, that’s a goal.
 Once you’ve got it – goal achieved.
 Even if you start treating your job with complacency six months later, you have still achieved that goal.
 However, if you want to fully apply yourself at work, well that’s a value – an ongoing process.

 Not everyone has the same values and there is no such thing as ‘right values’ or ‘wrong values’.
-It’s a bit like our taste in coffee if you prefer a flat white and I prefer a mocha that doesn’t mean that my taste in coffee is right and yours is wrong, it simply means we have different taste, and similarly we may have different values.
+It’s a bit like our taste in coffee if you prefer a flat white and I prefer a mocha that doesn’t mean that my taste in coffee is right and yours is wrong, it simply means we have different tastes, and similarly we may have different values.

 Do you know yours?

 Take some time to work out what is truly important to you.
 Don’t short change the process by listing all the obvious things people would expect you to list (the right values) but rather, think about what you would like people to say about you 10 years from now?
 Who do you want to be?
 What areas of your life have you given up or missed out on for the lack of willingness?

 Here are some examples that might help with the ideas;